Azure/aks-periscope/README.md

 Scenario, where `user A` uses **expired** `sas-token` and converts into `base64` to be used in the deployment file.

-In the sceanrio above, the `kubectl apply -f deployment-file.yaml` will show no error but the output which will look like the one below.
+In the scenario above, the `kubectl apply -f deployment-file.yaml` will show no error but the output which will look like the one below.

 ```
 ❯ kubectl apply -f deployment/aks-periscope.yaml